 - Visit vineyards and organic farms on the typically terraced coast

 - Enjoy the panoramic views and unforgettable sunsets while sipping a custom-designed cocktail by Head Barman at Venus Bar, or while enjoying regional dishes at Palmaria Restaurant

 - Shopping, shopping, shopping in the fancy streets of Portofino and Versilia

 - Think outside the box: visit Carrara and venture into the marble caves that have provided the foundation for masterpieces such as Michelangelo’s David, or explore the Naval Museum at La Spezia to learn about the Arsenal of the Italian Navy, or book an exclusive boat tour that includes a visit in the oyster farms of la Spezia – complete with on-board tastings of local wines and products.

 Grand Hotel Portovenere is located on the most panoramic point of Portovenere, directly overlooking the sea and Palmaria Island.
-In the XVII century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
-After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere has reopened its doors in 2014 with its new design and understated elegance.
+In the XVII century, the building was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
+After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere reopened its doors in 2014 with its new design and understated elegance.

 Photo credit: Large image above from quelliconlavaligia.com